 Nothing is more disorienting than a car accident.
-The moments and days after the crash are often a blur, and few people are ever fully prepared for what’s to come.
+The moments after the crash are often a blur.

 Knowing who to call, when to call, and how to speak to an insurance adjuster is critical in injury cases.